|

 demand higher prices than comparable pieces in the

-clear, with the pink stems being the most difficult to
+clear.
+The pink stems are the most difficult to

 Other sample colors were tried in Navarre but never made